vanus-labs/docs/content/user-guides/connector-guides/sink/elasticsearch-setup.md

 ## Introduction

-Elasticsearch is a distributed, open-source search and analytics engine designed to be highly scalable and reliable.
-It is commonly used to store, search, and analyze large volumes of data in real-time, and is used by many organizations for a wide range of applications, including logging, e-commerce, content management, and business intelligence.
+Elasticsearch is a fast and scalable search and analytics engine used as a backend for search-heavy applications.

+The Elasticsearch Sink simplifies the process of delivering data to your Elasticsearch cluster.
+With this tool, you can easily and efficiently transfer your data to your Elasticsearch cluster, making it searchable and accessible for analysis and other processing needs.

 ## Prerequisites